Ravmnn/cppack/README.md

 ## License

-This project is under the MIT License
+This project is under the GNU GPLv3 license.

 ## Dependencies